Jefuerte/web-sprint-challenge-applied-javascript/README.md

 Demonstrate your understanding of this week's concepts by answering the following questions:

 1. What is the DOM?
+the DOM is a representation of a structure of a document.
 2. What is an event?
+stuff that happens to HTML elements like click or scroll.
 3. What is an event listener?
+an event listener is what essentially keeps an eye out for an event like a click on a certain target
-4. Why would we convert a NodeList into an Array?
+4. Why would we convert a NodeList into an Array? because nodelist isnt a javascript element
 5. What is a component?
+components are bits of code that are made to be reusable.